Random Hash Oracle Guide

 ⚠️ Randomness requests will fail unless the consumer contract is added to the subscription.

 There is a add-consumer.sh script that can be used to send this transaction.
-It will prompt for the network, subscription ID, and consumer contract address.
+It will prompt for the subscription ID and consumer contract address.
 Your private key is read from your environment variables.

 If you want to preflight authorization, you can query: